-A Hormone Doctor and Nutritionist Told Me How To Actually Lower Our Cortisol Levels
+A Hormone Doctor and a Nutritionist Told Me How to Lower Cortisol Levels Safely and Effectively

 We all know that high levels of cortisol (AKA, the stress hormone) is bad for our mental and physical health and wellbeing.
 I made it one of my New Year's resolutions to lower my stress levels, but, in all honesty, it is easier said than done.
 Stress is an unavoidable part of life.
 However, in today's world, it's not uncommon to feel constantly on edge.
 From juggling work pressures to keeping the plates spinning in personal lives and batting off the constant stream of notifications from our phones while we're at it, modern life can feel overwhelming at times.
 Whether it be financial concerns, the political and social landscapes we live in, or major personal life changes, stress can stem from various sources.

-However, with so much misinformation on social platforms, I decided to enlist the help of hormone doctor Dr Sohère Roked, and nutritionist Maz Packham to share their expert-approved tips to effectively lower our cortisol levels and clear up some myths around the stress hormone.
+However, with so much misinformation on social platforms, I decided to enlist the help of hormone doctor Dr Sohère Roked, and nutritionist Maz Packham, asking them to share their expert-approved tips to effectively lower our cortisol levels and clear up some myths around the stress hormone.
 But first, what exactly is cortisol, and why do we need it?

 Table with book and tea on a boat